Dmellons/Melston-Watchlist/README.md

 - [ ] Add Combobox dropdown to watchlist item row / card
   - [ ] delete
   - [ ] marked watched
+  - [ ] If no results found or less than 3 then append manual form button.
+Manual form button opens dialog.
+Or but the button on main page

 ### API